 At least we can say that we completely got IN character for Halloween.
 That’s right, Jedi children, Daddy and Stepmommy are on the Dark Side of The Force.
 Never trust us with your pets.
 Next year, please, just take the firkin’ treat!

 PS.
-That Mrs Darth is a bit of a publicity slut.
+That Mrs Darth is a bit of a publicity sniffer.
 It’s disgusting how she pushes her famous step-daughter.
 Here they are in the local rag.
 Pre-fish.